 metre-long and 6.40-metre-wide yacht combines Soneva’s barefoot luxury philosophy and eco-friendly ethos with the freedom to explore beyond Soneva Fushi’s house reef.

 The two-cabin yacht has a maximum occupancy of four adults and two children, and comes with all of the luxuries of a Soneva villa.
-Your crew includes a Captain, Sous Chef, and Mr. Friday butler.
+Your crew includes a Captain, Sous Chef, and Barefoot Butler.
 A Dive Master, Massage Therapist and Astronomer are also available on request.

 Take in the sights of the Maldives from the decks, plush daybeds, outdoor Jacuzzi and catamaran nets on the prow.
 Below decks you’ll find the library, bar and lounge, all with